Fe-Mu/SOS-listener/README.md

 2. Write the name of the existing contact in the corresponding text field.
 The name needs to be written exactly as displayed in the contact button.
 3. Press the "Delete" button.

-## Activate the quick access Emergency-Number buttons
+## Activate the Quick-Call Emergency-Buttons

 This App comes with three (deactivated by default) buttons at the top of the main screen.
 Each button can be associated with an emergency number e.g.: Fire Department, Police, Medical Services, and can, once activated, be used directly from the main screen to call instantly the number the were associated with.
 To activate one or more of these buttons do the following: